Uzbek Plov Recipe

 2 pieces

-optionally you can add paprika and a spice specific to plov - barbaris - not found here, so skip
+optionally add paprika and a traditional plov spice - barbaris - unavailable locally, so optional to skip

 Salt and pepper